Olympus ex-CEO Woodford says willing but not begging to return

 A third-party panel appointed by Olympus to look into the accounting scam said this week that it had not yet found any evidence of involvement by organised crime.

-"What is pretty evident to me is that it is a very, very significant fraud," Andrew said in a speech in Hong Kong.
-"We should wait for the Japanese authorities to disclose that."

-"I think it is very hard to jump to the conclusion that it's a corporate governance failure," he said.

-The scandal has also revived criticism of corporate governance in a country that Woodford said needed people who would "challenge and scrutinise."
+The Olympus affair has also revived criticism of corporate governance in a country that Woodford said needed people who would "challenge and scrutinise".
 He also took a swipe at mainstream Japanese media for being slow to cover the scandal.

 "What Japan should do is look around the world for the best human resources ...
 It would be sad if no more gaijin come," he said, using the Japanese word for foreigners.